Kairi Sane: Damage CTRL (2023–2025)

 On the January 26, 2024, episode of SmackDown, Sane and Asuka defeated Kayden Carter and Katana Chance to win the WWE Women's Tag Team Championships for the second time as a team and Sane's second time individually.
 Sane then competed in the 2024 Royal Rumble match entering the match at number 11, she eliminated Candice LeRae before being eliminated by Carter.
 At Elimination Chamber: Perth pre-show, Sane and Asuka defended their titles against the team of Indi Hartwell and LeRae.
 At NXT Roadblock, they defeated the team of Lyra Valkyria and Tatum Paxley to retain their titles.
 On Night 1 of WrestleMania XL, Damage CTRL (Sane, Asuka, and Kai) were defeated by Belair, Naomi, and Jade Cargill in a six-woman tag team match.
 During 2024 WWE Draft, Sane (as a part of Damage CTRL) was assigned to the Raw brand.

 At Backlash France, Sane and Asuka lost their titles to Belair and Cargill, ending their second reign at 99 days.
 On the July 29 episode of Raw, Sane and the rest of Damage CTRL turned face when they began feuding with Pure Fusion Collective (Baszler, Zoey Stark and Sonya Deville).
 She attempted to regain the titles at Crown Jewel, this time teaming with Iyo Sky, in a losing effort.

-In January 2025, it was reported that Sane suffered an arm injury.
-During her hiatus, Damage CTRL quietly disbanded after the release of Dakota Kai.
+In January 2025, it was reported that Sane suffered an arm injury, however, in April 2025, Sane revealed on social media that the injury was not a arm injury but actually an torn thumb ligament in her hand that required surgery During her hiatus, Damage CTRL quietly disbanded after the release of Dakota Kai.